Jarvis Cocker: Brit Awards incident

 While attending the 1996 Brit Awards, Cocker and Peter Mansell (a former Pulp member) invaded the stage in a spur-of-the-moment protest against Michael Jackson's performance.
-Jackson was performing his hit "Earth Song" while surrounded by children and a rabbi.
+Jackson was performing his hit "Earth Song" while surrounded by children.
 Cocker was detained and interviewed by the police on suspicion of assault.
 He was accompanied by the comedian Bob Mortimer, who was attending the Brit Awards; Mortimer is a former solicitor and represented him in that capacity.
 Cocker was released without charge.
-Cocker later said said, "My actions were a form of protest at the way Michael Jackson sees himself as some kind of Christ-like figure with the power of healing.
+Cocker later said, "My actions were a form of protest at the way Michael Jackson sees himself as some kind of Christ-like figure with the power of healing.
 I just ran on the stage.
 I didn't make any contact with anyone as far as I recall."
 He also clarified that his actions were nothing personal against Jackson and he was even a fan of his music.

 Opinions in the press on Cocker's actions were mixed.
 Blur frontman Damon Albarn did not approve of Cocker's actions, saying he had found them "really disturbing".
 Melody Makers edition of 2 March 1996 suggested Cocker should be knighted, and Noel Gallagher of Oasis said that "Jarvis Cocker is a star" and should be awarded an MBE.
 Though a number of people described Cocker's stunt as "mooning Jackson", Cocker denied it, saying that he merely waved his (clothed) bottom.
 Jackson said about the incident, "I'm sickened, saddened, shocked, upset, cheated and angry, but immensely proud that the cast remained professional and the show went on."

 On 2 July 2009, soon after Jackson's death, Cocker appeared as a panellist on the BBC discussion program Question Time.
 He said that Jackson's death had been over-hyped by the media, saying that Jackson had not been making great records for the past 20 years.
 When asked what he objected to about Jackson at the time of the Brit Awards incident, he reiterated his earlier comments about Jackson and Christ.
 When asked, "Otherwise as a performer you thought he was a genius?"
 Cocker replied, "Yeah, he invented the moonwalk."